 Though we provide comprehensive maternal healthcare in all of our primary health clinics, as well as emergency obstetric care in secondary health facilities, it remains imperative to strengthen South Sudan’s healthcare worker capacity.
 Decades of conflict and insecurity have decimated South Sudan’s workforce, leaving much of the population without access to basic care.
 To ensure that mothers and children throughout the country receive the lifesaving services they need, International Medical Corps trains midwives and nurses who then take their skills and knowledge back into underserved communities.

 We previously supported midwife training at the National Training Institute at Kajo Keji, the National Midwifery School in Wau and the Juba College of Nursing and Midwifery.
-Our programs included classroom programmes, skills-building in laboratory and clinical settings, and continuous professional development and mentorship.
+Our programmes included classroom programmes, skills-building in laboratory and clinical settings, and continuous professional development and mentorship.
 From 2012 to 2022, International Medical Corps graduated 631 midwives and nurses, and many of whom now work for International Medical Corps.
 We currently provide on-the-job training to midwives and other healthcare workers at Malakal Teaching Hospital and at more than 20 International Medical Corps-supported health facilities across Malakal.

 In South Sudan, International Medical Corps has helped increase the number of midwives by more than 2,000%.